gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 3. Add `gatsby-plugin-image` to your `gatsby-config.js` file.

+4. Make sure `gatsby-transformer-sharp` and `gatsby-plugin-sharp` are updated to the latest versions.

-4. Run a transform from this package on your project
+5. Run a transform from this package on your project

 ```shell
 jscodeshift -t node_modules/gatsby-plugin-image/transforms/gatsby-plugin-image.js my-project/src
 ```

-**Be sure to include `src` at the end of your project path to prevent the codemod from running against `node_modules` and other directories**

 Note that jscodeshift tries to match the formatting of your existing code, but you may need to use a tool like [prettier](https://prettier.io/) to ensure consistency after running these codemods.